FACTBOX-UK faces winter of strikes as workers demand higher pay | Health

 It has also said other groups of doctors it represents will consider their next steps, warning it is "on a collision course with the government".
 EMERGENCY SERVICES

-More than 10,000 ambulance workers across England and Wales have voted to strike in a dispute over pay and working conditions, the GMB union said.
-Paramedics, emergency care assistants, call handlers and other staff at trusts in Yorkshire, Wales, the North East, the West and East Midlands, the North West, the South West, the South East Coast and South Central are set to walk out.
+More than 10,000 ambulance workers across England and Wales will strike on Dec.
+21 and 28 in a dispute over pay and working conditions, the GMB union said.
+Paramedics, emergency care assistants, call handlers and other staff at nine regional ambulance services are set to walk out.

-The Fire Brigades Union has also rejected a proposed 2% pay increase and said it is preparing for industrial action.
-TEACHERS
+Two other trade unions, Unison and Unite, also announced that ambulance workers who are their members would strike on Dec.
+21 over a pay dispute.
+The Fire Brigades Union (FBU) has begun balloting firefighters and control staff on potential strike action after a 5% pay offer.
+The vote closes on Jan.
+30, the union said.

-The latest round of walk outs by members of the Communications and Workers Union (CWU) on ten days in late November and throughout December is expected to disrupt Black Friday and pre-Christmas deliveries.
-TELECOMS
+TEACHERS Teachers across Scotland have carried out strike action for the first time in almost 40 years after talks on a pay deal broke down.

-Some 40,000 BT Group workers, including telecoms engineers and 999 emergency call handlers, carried out a series of national strikes in October in a dispute over pay.
 The CWU, which represents workers at the BT Group and its networking arm Openreach, previously held similar walkouts in July and August.
-(Compiled by Farouq Suleiman Editing by Mark Potter)
+(Compiled by Farouq Suleiman Editing by Mark Potter and Crispian Balmer)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)